Tycro-Games/tycro-games.github.io/_posts/2024-02-24-Learning-Raytracing-in-8-weeks Part 1.md

 ---

-Thanks for reading my short article.
+Thanks for reading my article.
 If you have any feedback or questions, please feel free to share them in the comments or email me at bogdan.game.development@gmail.com.